mah-luke/PvSS/readme/notes.md

 |   9 | 1.000 | 0.990 | 0.967 | 0.930 | 0.873 | 0.808 | 0.726 | 0.646 | 0.558 | 0.480 |
 |  10 | 1.000 | 0.994 | 0.981 | 0.954 | 0.916 | 0.861 | 0.800 | 0.724 | 0.650 | 0.568 |
 Probability that the attacker wins

-## Heuristics

-### Set-Up Phase (beginning of game)
-- [x] Try to go for South America, then North America
-- [x] Prevent continent bonus for enemy
-- [ ] Central America most important?
-- [ ] fine-tune priority of territories

-### Reinforcement Phase
-- [ ] Trade cards as early/late as possible?
-- [x] Reinforce troops at borders
-- [ ] Avoid reinforcing territories containing less than 3 troops
-- [ ] Reinforce regions connected to multiple enemy territories

-### Attack Phase
-- [x] Always attack if one has >=3 attackers, until troops left is close to 3.
-- [x] Best attacks are 3v1 and 2v1.
-- [ ] Avoid attacking territories next to large stacks.
-- [ ] Conquer at least one territory for card bonus.

-### Occupy Phase
-- [x] Move with how many troops?

-### Fortify Phase
-- [x] Move troops to conflict territories

-## Game Plan

-### Strategy
-#### Setup Phase
-- Focus on South America, then go for North America.
-- Prevent any continent bonus in the first round.

-#### Main Phase
-- Conquer South America, then North America.
-- Fortify Alaska heavily to prevent any breakthrough?

-### Tactics
-- Always reinforce borders
-- Never reinforce territory with only friendly neighbours.

-## Summary
-- PDF One-page description of the implemented methods, ideas, references, etc.
-- Name of the game engine
-- student contact data
-- any data that is necessary to identify the project as yours